 In the third question of the survey, the participants were asked how long they have been playing tennis on the Curry College tennis team.
 Of those who participated, the results indicating that the players had a total time span of two to five years of play.
 25% of participants reported having been playing tennis for two years, 25% of the participants having been playing tennis for three years, 25% of participants having been playing tennis for four years, and finally 25% of participants having been playing tennis for five years.
 These results seem to indicate that the number of years a member played tennis before joining the team varied greatly

 The fourth question in the survey asked the players if they had witnessed a player challenge a call made by another player or the official.
-Of those who participated, the results show that multiple players had experienced other players being unhappy with the official’s decision 75% of them had in fact witnessed a player challenge the call of an official either in the match against them or against another player, while 25% claimed they had not witnessed a player challenge a call made by a referee in a match against them or another player.
+Of those who participated, the results show that multiple players had experienced other players being unhappy with the official’s decision.
+75% of them had in fact witnessed a player challenge the call of an official either in the match against them or against another player, while 25% claimed they had not witnessed a player challenge a call made by a referee in a match against them or another player.
 Although this survey did not allow the participants to elaborate, it would have been interesting to hear examples of what they had witnessed.
 The fifth question of the survey asked the participants if they have ever heard of the Hawk-Eye system, or other electronic tracking systems, and do they know what the system is used for in tennis.
 The results of the survey show that 100% of the participants in fact had heard of an electronic system such as Hawk-Eye as well as knew of its function in the sport of tennis.
 This result indicated that all participants had a variety of knowledge when it came to the Hawk-Eye system from having heard of the name to knowing what the system is and what its purpose is in the sport.

 The sixth question in the survey asked the participants if they agree with the use of the Hawk-Eye system being used in professional matches and allowed them to respond with strongly agree, agree, neutral, disagree, strongly disagree.
 A Likert questionnaire was given to the participants with the results indicating that none of the participants strongly agreed with the used of the system in professional matches.
 75% of participants agreed with the electronic system being used in professional matched, none of the participants were neutral on the system being implemented in professional matches, 25% of participants disagreed with the electronic system being used in professional matches.
 These results further indicate a mixture of responses to the system being utilized with most of the participants in agreement that the electronic system should be used while some disagree with the system being used which follows the repeated pattern that has been witnessed throughout this research,